 Regardless of the justification for lawful collection and processing of personal data, it must be clearly communicated exactly what data will be collected and for what purpose(s) it will be processed.

 Furthermore, before gathering any personal data, you must present such data collection to the data subject (user), explaining what data will be collected, for what purpose and the data subject must take a positive action to opt-in to allow such collection.
-No pre-checked boxes opt-out or default opt-in.
+No pre-checked boxes or default opt-in.
 Old methods like “By continuing, you agree… ” won’t cut it any longer.

 You’ll notice that a consent document is listed last.
 There’s a good reason for that.
 I highly recommend you don’t jump to the conclusion that you need to rewrite your consent form.
 In fact, many businesses can be better served by not even utilizing a traditional consent form.
 It bears investigating your options, as the utilization of a consent form can actually place additional requirements upon you that can be burdensome and expensive to fulfill.